Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Gets company profile information') and resource ('who Walnai is'), with detailed scope ('legal structure, ownership, management, team background, and company experience').
-It distinguishes from siblings like get_about_info or get_service_details by focusing on comprehensive corporate identity details rather than general about info or service specifics.
+The description clearly states a specific action ('Gets company profile information') and a specific resource ('who Walnai is'), then lists concrete content areas (legal structure, ownership, management, team background, company experience).
+This distinguishes it from sibling tools like get_about_info by focusing on corporate identity details rather than general 'about' content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.